Last week, an SPI reader named Anne emailed me the following question:

 So now I hand this off to the SPI community.

-Please, if you have anything to add to this discussion, anything to say to help Anne and everyone else out there who is struggling with the language barrier online, please leave a comment.
+Please, if you have anything to add to this discussion, anything to say to help Anne and everyone else out there who is struggling with the language barrier online, please let me know on Twitter.

 Even if you do primarily speak English, what are your thoughts on this topic?